Czech phonology: Assimilation of the place of articulation

 The former assimilation is optional while the latter is obligatory.
-Realization of the former as /[tramvaj]/ is thus possible, especially in more prestigious registers, whereas realization of the latter as /[banka]/ is considered hypercorrect, and hence incorrect.
+Realization of the former as /[tramvaj]/ is thus possible, especially in more prestigious registers, whereas realization of the latter as is considered hypercorrect, and hence incorrect.

 Assimilation of voice

 Assimilation of voice is an important feature of Czech pronunciation.
 Voiced obstruents are, in certain circumstances, realized voiceless and vice versa.
 It is not represented in orthography, where more etymological principles are applied.
 Assimilation of voice applies in these circumstances: